 If you travel to any of these countries, tips are not necessarily expected, but they are appreciated (and in some cases, becoming more standard practice than not).

-In Vietnam, tipping is not expected, but it is appreciated as wages are typically low.
-A good guide to keep in mind is a 5 to 10% tip at a restaurant, and for porters and taxi drivers, you can just leave your change.
-In upscale hotels or restaurants, there may be a service charge already included in your bill, usually of around 5 to 10%, but this rarely goes to the service staff.
+, tipping is not expected, but it is appreciated as wages are typically low.
+A good guide to keep in mind is a 5-10% tip at a restaurant, and for porters and taxi drivers, you can just leave your change.
+In upscale hotels or restaurants, there may be a service charge already included in your bill, usually of around 5-10%, but this rarely goes to the service staff.

-The French typically only tip what they deem as worthy service, so there is no real standard when it comes to tipping.
-In a restaurant you will usually find a service charge "compris", which means it is included in the bill!
-Taxi drivers are not usually tipped, but you can round your fare up to the nearest euro as a small gesture, and at a bar, tips are not expected at all.
+typically only tip what they deem as worthy service, so there’s no real standard when it comes to tipping.
+In a restaurant, you will usually find a service charge "compris", which means it’s included in the bill.
+Taxi drivers are not usually tipped, but you can round your fare up to the nearest euro as a small gesture.
+At a bar, tips are not expected at all.

 There are a few countries where tipping just isn't done.
 Not because the minimum wage is enough, like in Australia, but because it just isn't part of the culture of that country, and can even be taken as an insult.
 So, if you're travelling to any of these countries, you don’t need to leave your change behind.

 Tipping is seen as borderline offensive in China

 .
 At local restaurants and hotels, tipping is not expected, and in some it is not even allowed.
 If it is required anywhere, it will be done discreetly and will usually be added to the bill as a service fee.